eduardtibet/foponts/README.md

 $ fop -c foponts.xml -fo docbook-samples/stdf/stdf_manual.fo -pdf docbook-samples/stdf/stdf_manual.pdf
 ```

-2. Look at the result by just opening the generated file `stdf_manual.pdf` (or any other generated file of your own) in your favorite PDF viewer:
+2. Look at the result by opening the generated `stdf_manual.pdf` file (or any other generated file of your own) in your favorite PDF viewer:

 ```
 $ xpdf docbook-samples/stdf/stdf_manual.pdf